Kumirdaha

 Kumirdaha is a village in the Ranishwar block in Dumka district of Jharkhand, India.
 The village has an old temple dedicated to hindu Goddess Durga.
 Dumka-Suri main road connects Jharkhand and West Bengal.
 A place named 'Border' is located at the extremity of the block.

 Geography

 Kumirdaha is located at 24° 1' 60N 87° 25' 0E.
 It has an average elevation of 80 m.
 Kumirdaha is 40 km from its District Main City Dumka.
 It is 228 km from its State Main City Ranchi.
 Nearby villages are Mahishbathan, Sadipur, Patjor, Rangalia.
 Giripur, Rangamatia, Saltola, Sukhjora, Taldangal, Banskuli, Bilkandi, Dakshinjol, etc.

 Kumirdaha has predominantly undulating terrain with hard rocks in the underground.
-The entire village has a topography with high ridges bounded by mountains and rivers.
+The area has an undulating terrain with low hills and ridges.
 The fertility of soil is poor due to extensive erosion, acidic character and low retaining capacity.
-On the south of Kumirdaha lies the famous Mayurakshi river, on the west lies the hills of Massanjore (Rajmahal hills).
+On the south of Kumirdaha lies the famous Mayurakshi river, To the west lies the Massanjore area; the Rajmahal Hills are a separate hill range in Jharkhand.